• Art Magazine

 A well-planned studio saves time and hassle.
 Develop a system that works for you and stick to it.

 1. Sort by type: Group similar items together.
-All colors in one place, brushes in another, etc.
+All colors should be grouped in one place and brushes in another.

 2. Sorting by color family: Paint tubes can be sorted by color family.
 Plastic bags or transparent plastic drawers with dividers are suitable for storage.